nicktodd/ml-deployment-workshop/01_video_transcode_pipeline.md

 15. Replace the endpoint in the code with the one you have copied and save your changes.

+16. Finally, towards the end of the Lambda function code, you will see a reference to a Role and Queue (lines 313-314).
+These two values include an account number and one of them includes a region.
+Edit the region name to be `eu-west-1` and edit the account number to be your AWS account number.
+The role name and queue that are being referenced will be available within the account you are using.

 ## 4. Review the StepFunctions Flow

 The Step Function flow is as follows: